 Where to stay in Venice?
+Which areas are best?

 Discover the characteristics of each district of Venice to help you decide which one of Venice’s six sestieri is best for you.

 San Marco is the most famous of Venice’s neighbourhoods and thus the most touristy and expensive.
 It lies in the centre of Venice, and at its heart is the famous and beautiful St Mark’s square.
 While this is a spectacle not to be missed, think twice before spending all your time in this area.
 You will be surrounded by tourists at almost any time of year and will miss the more tranquil beauty of the other five sestieri.